Eat like you mean it

 Cherokee Purple-classic heirloom, sweet, productive, purple slicers, a favorite

-Dr. Wyche– yellow sandwich slicer, big tomatoes, low acid, sweet, productive
+Dr. Wyche-yellow sandwich slicer, big tomatoes, low acid, sweet, productive

 Gypsy– pink slicer, good with cold temps, low acid sweet

-Matt’s Wild Cherry– very small sweet cherries, great for kiddos, sweet! eat right away
+Matt’s Wild Cherry– very small sweet cherries, great for kiddos, sweet!

-Minibel– tiny plant for pots, small red cherries, cute and beautiful for a porch or kid’s garden
+Minibel– tiny plant for pots, small red cherries, cute and beautiful for a porch

 Dustin of Sustainabillies with tomatoes